SERVICES

 - Rewrites or revisions; or

-- Assessment of or corrections to clarity, tone, flow, style, diction, grammar, syntax, or punctuation except as relates to the included areas.
+- Assessment of or corrections to clarity, tone, flow, style, diction, grammar, syntax, or punctuation unless related to the included areas.

 LINE + COPY EDITING

-Once you are satisfied with what you wrote, it’s time to address how you wrote it—the words you’ve chosen, how each paragraph or section connects the next, if the grammar and spelling are correct, and so on.
+Once you are satisfied with what you wrote, it’s time to address how you wrote it—your word choice, narrative clarity and flow, correct spelling, and so on.

-This phase is Line Editing and Copy Editing, two separate edits I perform at once.
+This is accomplished through Line Editing and Copy Editing, two separate services I perform at once.

 - Clarity, which is how clearly your words convey what you mean;

-- Tone, which is the feeling or mood your writing creates in the reader; and
+- Tone, which is the feeling or mood your writing creates; and

-- Flow, which is how well each word, sentence, section, or chapter connects to the next one.
+- Flow, which is how well each word, sentence, section, and chapter connects to the next one.

-Whether you’ve written a historical romance or a humorous memoir, your work could be ruined by confusing word choices, abrasive language, and clunky writing.
+Whether a historical romance or a humorous memoir, your work could be ruined by confusing word choices, repetitive passages, and clunky writing.
 Line editing cures these ills, so your voice can shine.

 Copy editing complements this work by correcting grammar, spelling, punctuation errors, and typos.
-It also ensures consistent spacing and font choices.
+It also ensures consistent spacing and formatting choices.

 The wonder twins of editing, these two services will whip your work into publish-ready shape.